New and old results on spherical varieties via moduli theory: The tangent space of at

 \begin{remark} Conditions (\ref{Phi1})--(\ref{Phi6}) depend only on the lattice $\ZZ \Gamma$, whereas (\ref{Phi7}) and (\ref{Phi8}) are the only conditions involving the cone $\QQ^+ \Gamma \subset \ZZ \Gamma \otimes_\ZZ \QQ$. \end{remark}

-\begin{remark} In the case where $\Gamma$ is free, a result similar to Theorem~\ref{thm_tangent_space} is proved by Bravi and Van Steirteghem in~\cite{BvS}; see Theorem~4.1, Corollary~4.2, and Corollary~2.16 in loc.~cit.
-Their approach involves case-by-case considerations and appeals to certain classification results for affine spherical $G$-varieties. \end{remark}
+\begin{remark} In the case where $\Gamma$ is free, a result similar to Theorem~\ref{thm_tangent_space} is proved by Bravi and Van Steirteghem in~\cite{BvS}; see Theorem~4.1, Corollary~4.2, and Corollary~2.17 in loc.~cit.
+Although our proof and that of loc. cit. follow the same general strategy, below we point out two main differences between the two approaches.

+(1) When proving~(\ref{Phi2}) for every $\sigma \in \Phi(\Gamma)$, Bravi and Van Steirteghem establish a more general fact that (\ref{Phi2}) holds for any nonzero weight of the $T_\ad$-module $(V/\mathfrak gx_0)^{G_{x_0}}$.
+However, their arguments resort to an extensive case-by-case analysis of root systems.
+On the other hand, in our proof of~(\ref{Phi2}) for~$\sigma \in \Phi(\Gamma)$ we avoid long case-by-case considerations thanks to Proposition~\ref{prop_canonical_form}, which imposes strong restrictions on an element in $(V/\mathfrak gx_0)^{G_{x_0}}$ arising from a $T_\ad$-eigenvector in $T_{X_0} \mathrm M_\Gamma$.